wcaleb/rebel-constitution/csa-constitution.md

 (2).
 To borrow money on the credit of the Confederate States.

 (3).
-To regulate commerce with foreign nations, and among the several States, and with the Indian tribes; but neither this, nor any other clause contained in the Constitution, shall ever be construed to delegate the power to Congress to appropriate money for any internal improvement intended to facilitate commerce; except for the purpose of
+To regulate commerce with foreign nations, and among the several states, and with the Indian tribes;
+but neither this, nor any other clause contained in the Constitution, shall ever be construed to delegate the power to Congress to appropriate money for any internal improvement intended to facilitate commerce; except for the purpose of